CruGlobal/global-registry-bindings/README.md

 (default: `:primary_association.id`) **[`:relationship`]**

 * `:include_all_columns`: Include all model columns in the fields to push to Global Registry.
-If `false`, fields must be defined in the `:extra_fields` option. (default: `true`) **[`:entity`, `:relationship`]**
+If `false`, fields must be defined in the `:fields` option. (default: `false`) **[`:entity`, `:relationship`]**

-* `:exclude_fields`: Array, Proc or Symbol.
+* `:exclude`: Array, Proc or Symbol.
 Array of Model fields (as symbols) to exclude when pushing to Global Registry.
 Array Will additionally include `:mdm_id_column` and `:parent_association` foreign key when defined.
 If Proc, is passed type and model instance and should return an Array of the fields to exclude.
 If Symbol, this should be a method name the Model instance responds to.
 It is passed the type and should return an Array of fields to exclude.
 When Proc or Symbol are used, you must explicitly return the standard defaults.
 (default:  `[:id, :created_at, :updated_at, :global_registry_id]`) **[`:entity`, `:relationship`]**

-* `:extra_fields`: Additional fields to send to Global Registry.
+* `:fields`: Additional fields to send to Global Registry.
 Hash, Proc or Symbol.
 As a Hash, names are the keys and :type attributes are the values.
 Ex: `{language: :string}`.
 Name is a symbol and type is an ActiveRecord column type.
 As a Proc, it is passed the type and model instance, and should return a Hash.
 As a Symbol, the model should respond to this method, is passed the type, and should return a Hash.